chukwukap/half-life-smart-contracts/README.md

 - ERC20-based vault for user collateral.
 - Handles deposits, withdrawals, and slashing.
-- Only the Perpetual Pool can slash margin for liquidations.
+- Only the Hook can slash margin for liquidations.

 ### 5.3.
-HalfLifePerpetualPool

-- Manages all user positions (size, entry TLI, margin, last funding time).
-- Calculates PnL:
-  - **Long:** (Exit TLI - Entry TLI) \* Position Size
-  - **Short:** (Entry TLI - Exit TLI) \* Position Size
-- Calculates and applies funding payments.
-- Handles position opening, closing, and liquidation.
-- Interacts with the Margin Vault for margin management.

-### 5.4.
 HalfLifeUniswapV4Hook

 - Implements Uniswap v4 hook interface.
+- **All protocol logic is here:**
-- On every trade, checks margin, triggers funding, and updates positions.
+  - On every trade, checks margin, triggers funding, settles PnL, and updates positions.
+  - Handles position opening, closing, and liquidation.
   - Can reject trades if margin is insufficient.
+  - Interacts with the Margin Vault for margin management.

 ---